shoeheart/things/README.md

 ```
 rails:
   secret_key_base: <make your own via `rails secret`>
 ```

 #### Future Ideas

-Items that I will continue to chip away at:

 * Full CRUD screens for all Models (currently only allow Add/Edit of Animal which is enough to demonstrate React and show the Logidze audit trail values associated with Animal creation and edits.